 Will People Speak English

-While English isn’t widely spoken across the country in normal life, it is very commonly heard in tourist resorts.
+While English isn’t widely spoken in everyday life across the country, it is very common in tourist resorts.

-Where Is The English Language Spoken In Turkey?
+Where Is English Most Commonly Spoken in Turkey?

 English is widely spoken in these areas: